grafana/pyroscope/docs/sources/configure-client/language-sdks/python.md

 # Python

-## How to add Python profiling to your application
+## Add Python profiling to your application

 Install the `pyroscope-io` pip package: